-Considering replacing bilateral programming document with JP document:
+Considering replacing bilateral programming document with JP document: No $\bigotimes$

-No 🤾

-Core requirements for JP document to replace bilateral programming document:
+Core requirements for JP document to replace bilateral programming document: No information available

 National authorities in the country of implementation are consulted in order to identify the needs.
 Additionally, we also rely on recommendations from NGOs which are based or work in the country of implementation.